ShouryaKapoor/movie_script_generator/README.md

    ```bash
    python movie_script_generator.py
 ```
-The GUI window will open, where you can:
+- **The GUI window will open, where you can:

-.
-Enter your desired genre (e.g., Sci-Fi, Drama).
+ - **Enter your desired genre (e.g., Sci-Fi, Drama).
-.
-Provide characters (e.g., Hero, Villain, Sidekick).
+ - **Provide characters (e.g., Hero, Villain, Sidekick).
-.
-Describe the scene (e.g., a rainy city at night).
+ - **Describe the scene (e.g., a rainy city at night).
-.
-Click Generate Script to view the result!
+ - **Click Generate Script to view the result!

 ### 🧑‍💻 Example Usage
-Genre: Fantasy
+- **Genre: Fantasy
-Characters: Knight, Dragon, Princess
+- **Characters: Knight, Dragon, Princess
-Scene Description: A grand castle surrounded by mist, with a looming dragon in the distance.
+- **Scene Description: A grand castle surrounded by mist, with a looming dragon in the distance.
-Click Generate Script and watch as the AI crafts an engaging script for you.
+- **Click Generate Script and watch as the AI crafts an engaging script for you.

 > "Movies are like dreams, only now you have the tools to create them." 🎮